divhegde/CucmbrEx/README.md

 3. `Komodo edit-` Wonderful IDE that supports most programming languages.
 Also `Sublimetext` is equally as good as Rubymine IDE for cucumber tests.
 4. Install RubyMine for writing automation test cases, creating test files and folders.
 5. `Chromedriver` in order to establish connection to chrome browser. `Geckodriver` in order to establish connection with Firefox.
 6. Place the `Chromedriver` or `Geckodriver` in the webem folder in the system32 and lib folder in ruby installation folder.
+OR Edit the environment variables and place the path to .exe file of the driver in PATH variable
 7. Do a  `gem install bundler` in the ruby terminal
 8. Do a `gem install bundle` in the ruby terminal
 9. Navigate to the project folder, and execute `gem install watir` , `gem install watir-webdriver` , `gem install selenium-webdriver`